 - Depending on the situation, the following individuals may provide documentation: medical doctor, licensed counsellor, social worker or staff member from the Student Wellness and Accessibility Centre.

 - Please attach any other relevant supporting documentation that will assist us in assessing your situation

 - If your request is related to a disability that will also require accommodation related to your academics, we strongly encourage you to contact the Student Wellness and Accessibility Centre so they may assist you with your needs.
 If you register with the Student Wellness and Accessibility Centre prior to June 1st then you do not need to send duplicate information to residence.
 We will work with the case managers in the SWAC to provide accommodations as required.

-Students with physical disabilities will be asked to come to campus to meet with the Manager of Residence Admission and Administration, and the Manager of Residence Facilities and Finance to discuss their needs, tour appropriate rooms and discuss specific requirements for the student to be successful in residence.
+Students with physical disabilities will be asked to come to campus to meet with the Manager, Residence Admission and Administration, and the Manager, Residence Facilities and Finance to discuss their needs, tour appropriate rooms and discuss specific requirements for the student to be successful in residence.

-Please note: Residence is high-density living and it may be difficult to control the environment to the extent that some students require.
-Residence Life staff can act as a resource to help educate others but we do not make special arrangements for students with allergies or migraines as we believe that only the student can assess whether accommodation in this environment is safe and conducive to a healthy lifestyle.
+Please note: Residence is a high density living environment and it may be difficult to control the environment to the extent that some students require.
+The Residence Life Staff (RLS) can act as a resource to help educate others but it may not be possible for us to make special arrangements for some students (e.g. our residences are not nut-free).
+We will rely on the student to assess whether living in a residence environment is safe and conducive to a healthy lifestyle.